Workflow OS

 • Field Notes — Short pieces.
 Single experiments, mistakes, in-between observations.

 The newsletter pulls the best of all four into your inbox, weekly.
-If you're trying to build your own Executive OS, that's the most useful single artifact this site produces — subscribe to it.
+If you are trying to build your own Executive OS, the newsletter is the easiest way to follow the work as it is published.

 What to expect